Esri/arcgis-pro-sdk-community-samples/SceneLayers/SceneCalcTools/SceneCalcTools (C#).md

 ![UI](Screenshot/Screen3.png)

 1. Click the Elevation tool to active it and in the scene, click on a spot near the base of the asphalt pile.
 This will apply the elevation of the clicked location to the feature’s PlaneHeight attribute, which drives the polygon’s elevation via the layer properties.
 You can select another elevation point and see how the height of the selected polygon adjusts.
-1. Next, in the Volume Calc Direction combobox, set the value to “Above” which specifies that you will calculate the volume of the stockpile above the reference plane of the volume polygon.
+1. Next, in the Volume Calc Direction combobox, set the value to "Above" which specifies that you will calculate the volume of the stockpile above the reference plane of the volume polygon.
 Finally, with the single new polygon selected, click the Volume button on the dockpane.
-When prompted, confirm “yes” to run the routine.
+When prompted, confirm "yes" to run the routine.
 1. Review the values for the selected feature in the dockpane, which shows the volume, surface area and estimated weight.
 The Volume routine runs the Polygon Volume geoprocessing tool and calculates additional attributes in the edit operation and displays these in the dockpane.
 ![UI](Screenshot/Screen4.png)